sexual assault charge

 This varies by case but commonly includes the complainant’s statement, forensic evidence, digital communications (messages, social media), phone records, CCTV footage, and witness accounts.

-Practical Steps if You Have Been Charged
+Practical Steps If You Have Been Charged

 1. Do not answer police questions.
 Exercise your right to silence beyond confirming your name and address.
 Say clearly: “I wish to remain silent.
 I want a lawyer.”

 4. Preserve all communications.
 Do not delete any messages, emails, or social media interactions.
-Your criminal lawyer may need these.
+Your lawyer may need these.

 5. Attend all court dates.
 Failing to appear creates serious additional legal problems.